-Lecture 5: Neoclassical Growth
+Lectures 5 and 6: Neoclassical Growth

-This lecture will study the equilibria and the Pareto optimal allocations in the workhorse neoclassical growth model.
+The neoclassical growth model differs from the Solow growth model in incorporating consumer optimization.
+These collectors will first introduced the foundations of consumer optimization in dynamic economies and discuss the assumption of representative households.
+They will then study the equilibria and the Pareto optimal allocations in the workhorse neoclassical growth model.
 We will characterize both the steady state equilibrium and the dynamic equilibrium path of the economy starting from an arbitrary level of capital stock.